Home Dental Care Methods for Your Cat

 In addition to brushing your cat’s teeth, you can take other actions to ensure that she keeps her pearly whites clean.
 Chew toys and oral gels, along with specifically formulated dental treats and food can slow the formation of tartar and avoid the onset of dental disease.

-Gingivitis is measured in 4 separate stages, depending on severity, explained in the chart below
+Gingivitis is measured in 4 separate stages,

 Calculus or tarter: hard deposits, often stained yellow or brown, that form on teeth due to inadequate plaque control.